 - Plural: cultures

-- Culture is either nonmaterial (e.g., language) or material (e.g., pottery).
+- Culture is both nonmaterial (e.g., language) and material (e.g., pottery).

 - Sociologists study (adjective) cultural aspects of society to make (adjective) culturally relevant observations and conclusions.

 - “Culture consists of patterns, explicit and implicit, of and for behaviour, acquired and transmitted by symbols, constituting the distinctive achievement of human groups, including their embodiments in artifacts; the essential core of culture consists of traditional (i.e., historically derived and selected) ideas and especially their attached values; culture systems may, on the one hand, be considered as products of action, on the other as conditioning elements of further action” (Kroeber and Kluckhohn 1952:181).

 - “[C]ulture is a kind of knowledge, not behavior: It is in people’s heads.
 It reflects the mental categories they learn from others as they grow up.
 It helps them generate behavior and interpret what they experience.
 At the moment of birth, we lack a culture.
 We don’t yet have a system of beliefs, knowledge, and patterns of customary behavior.
 But from that moment until we die, each of us participates in a kind of universal schooling that teaches us our native culture.
 Laughing and smiling are genetic responses, but as infants we soon learn when to smile, when to laugh, and even how to laugh.
 We also inherit the potential to cry, but we must learn our cultural rules for when crying is appropriate” (Spradley and McCurdy 2008:2).

 - “Culture is one of the two or three most complicated words in the English language.
 This is so partly because of its intricate historical development, in several European languages, but mainly because it has now come to be used for important concepts in several distinct and incompatible systems of thought” (Williams 1985:87).